Merry Mount (opera): Merry Mount Suite, op. 31

+a suite for orchestra Hanson compiled from the opera in 1937.
+It consists of the prelude, the children's dance from act 1, the love duet from act 2, and the prelude and ballet (Maypole Dances) from act 2.
+This has enjoyed more popularity than the opera, and has received multiple recordings.
+Howard Hanson released a recording of "Merry Mount Suite" with him conducting the Eastman-Rochester Orchestra on Mercury in 1965.
+The recording also included works by Walter Piston, Roger Sessions, and Alan Hovhaness.

 Recordings

 A recording of the 1934 world premiere broadcast of Merry Mount by the Metropolitan Opera was issued on CD by Naxos Records in 1998.
 Small snippets of music, missing from the original master discs, are missing from the recording; the release does, however, feature commentary by the announcer Milton Cross as originally heard on-air.

 Not long after the opera's premiere, the composer led a group of student performers in a recording, now long out of print, of excerpts from the piece.
 Numerous recordings of the orchestral suite exist.

-Tibbett recorded Bradford's first-act aria "Oh, 'tis an earth defiled" on 19 January 1934, shortly before his performance of the role at the stage premiere.
+Tibbett recorded Bradford's first-act aria "Oh, 'tis an earth defiled" on January 19, 1934, shortly before his performance of the role at the stage premiere.
 This was for many years the only excerpt of the opera that was commercially available.

 In May 2007, Naxos Records released a complete CD recording of Merry Mount, performed by the Seattle Symphony Orchestra under the direction of Gerard Schwarz.
 This recording was made at the time of an October 1996 concert production of the opera in Seattle, celebrating the 100th anniversary of Hanson's birth.